west-code-development/West/Doc/manual.rst

    * - **Default**
      - 1e-6
    * - **Description**
      - Relative convergence threshold for Wannier localization.
-Used only when localization is "W".
+Used only when localization = "W".

 .. data:: wfc_from_qbox